 ‘We’ll take a look, need a name and address.’

-I lumber off for more coffee, get a message on my phone while I’m stirring.
+I lumber off for more coffee, my phone dings while I’m stirring.
 Back to the office.

 ‘Darla Jacobs, daughter Kayla.
 Address below, do you need a phone number?’